lilactown/react-clj/README.md

 ReactJS is primarily used as a client-side framework for building rich user interfaces on the web.
-Other use cases include building UIs on mobile, desktop, as well as statically generating HTML on the server.
+Other use cases include building UIs on mobile, desktop, and statically generating HTML on the server.
 Typically these other use cases presuppose you are running including a JS environment in order to use the ReactJS' runtime and code written for it.

 This library is targeted at those other use cases by building a runtime that